gavbarosee/react-kickstart/docs/extending/adding-a-new-framework.md

 #### 2) Register the Framework for Selection

-This codebase currently selects frameworks via a simple switch in `src/generators/index.js`.
+Framework selection is handled via a switch in `src/generators/index.js`.
 Add a case for your new framework and instantiate your generator there.

 #### 3) Make It Selectable in the Prompt Flow (Required)